Besseeboy0947/Now_playing/lib/Now_playing/program_flow.md

 6. Call your .css(‘selector’) methods on the html that you saved as a variable to get the description

 7. Use the `movie` object that you passed in as an argument and the writer method to set the movie’s description. (i.e. `movie.description=` )

+# keep looping after movie is chosen.

+#if a user would like to exit the program make a command